cryostatio/cryostat-legacy/README.md

 automatic discovery of potential targets.
 Each strategy will be tested in order until a working strategy is found.

-The primary target discovery mechanism uses the Kubernetes API to list services and expose all discovered services as potential targets.
+The primary target discovery mechanism uses the OpenShift/Kubernetes API to list service endpoints and expose all discovered services as potential targets.
 This is runtime dynamic, allowing `container-jfr` to discover new services which come online after `container-jfr`, or to detect when known services disappear later.
 This requires the `container-jfr` pod to have authorization to list services within its own namespace.

 The secondary target discovery mechanism is based on Kubernetes environment variable service discovery.
 In this mode, environment variables available to